 My Cat Has No Energy After a Vaccination

 Set your pet up with their favorite bed and blanket in a quiet location.
 Fill the room with food and water, just in case.
-Also provide a scratching post, only in case your cat has a sudden burst of energy.
+Also provide a scratching post, just in case your cat has a sudden burst of energy.

 My Cat is Not Eating After a Vaccination